chef/omnibus-toolchain/docs/Debian_Ubuntu_Linux.md

 sudo ~/.rbenv/shims/bundle exec omnibus build omnibus-toolchain
 ```

+That's it.
+At this point, the toolchain is installed in /opt/omnibus-toolchain and an DEB package for it is available in /var/cache/omnibus/pkg

 Epilogue
 --------

-That's it.
-At this point, the toolchain is installed in /opt/omnibus-toolchain and an DEB package for it is available in /var/cache/omnibus/pkg

 All changes made to your environment for the rbenv installation were temporary and can now be removed manually, or simply by logging out and then logging back into your shell account (or open a new terminal) at which point you can `rm -rf ~/.rbenv` to remove the temporary environment.
 The omnibus-toolchain includes a complete ruby.

 Common Problems
 ---------------

 On some platforms, the ffi rubygem will fail to compile it's native extensions.
-Most distributions include a version of libffi which has support for your platform, which we install as part of the precondistion above.
+Most distributions include a version of libffi which has support for your platform, which we install as part of the preconditions above.
 However, it may be too old for the ffi rubygem.
 If this is the case, the best course of action is to install the latest version of [libffi](https://sourceware.org/libffi/) attempt to compile it and install it as root.
 If it's installed and visible via pkg-config then the ffi rubygem will use that instead of the older native code included within it's codebase.